 If a standard for collecting cemetery data for inclusion into a GIS project were to be created from scratch that the entire GIS community should adhere to, that standard should be as follows: all data must be collected and verified by a licensed land surveyor to sub-centimeter accuracy and the data should be collected with survey grade equipment.
 The mapping standards should include a 95% accuracy of all monuments mapped to their ground coordinates in the Cemetery’s State Plane Coordinate System.
 This standard will allow all future generations to accurately and definitively locate memorial monuments in a cemetery.
 The standard for attributes in a table should also follow the example set in the case study, with the option of additional attributes per the cemeteries discretion.
 Today’s standards for data collection will quickly become tomorrow’s outdated standards when trying to locate monuments on the ground with equipment that easily achieved today’s accuracies.

 Another aspect to consider when dealing with GIS data is the metadata.
 Metadata is commonly referred to as “data about data”.
-Metadata will inform an individual that is utilizing the data the necessary information about the data, hence “data about data”.
+Metadata will inform an individual that is utilizing the data with the necessary information about the data, hence “data about data”.
 Metadata information includes such important items as who created the data and their contact information, a summary of the data, and a description of the data, and any user constraints that may be attached to the data.
 The information previously listed is very beneficial to the general user of the GIS.
 If a more experienced GIS technician will be analyzing the data, then more metadata will need to be included; such as, the maintenance schedule of the data (how often is the data updated), the spatial reference system of the data, any geoprocessing tools that have been utilized and the attribute fields in the database.
 The attributes in the data should agree with the standards utilized for the creation of the GIS.
 The above listed metadata should be included as a bare minimum in all GIS projects, but there is always room to add more metadata to be sure the information is as complete as possible.
 Sometimes this very important step is often overlooked when creating a GIS project.

 GIS and Cemeteries The data storage and data management aspects of GIS are also giving cemeteries the ability to better maintain their records.
 Traditional thinking of tethering GIS and cemetery information would lead to a searchable database of the individuals laid to rest.
 For example, Prairie Home Cemetery in Waukesha, WI, maintains an online searchable GIS; this GIS contains data that includes first name, last name, geographic location of grave, birth date, and death date of each occupant.
 In addition, it also includes age, sex, and funeral home information.
 Unfortunately, the only searchable information is by first and last name, there is no ability to search according to any other data type, such as, for example, searching by the death date of an individual.
 The broad outline of the cemetery, subdivided by various roadways, is seen in figure 3.